YOU ARE NO LONGER ORDINARY

 As a joint heir with Jesus Christ, the divine authority, wisdom, power, wealth and grace of Jesus Christ are now readily and constantly available to you (Rom.
 8:17).

 You are presently seated in the heavenly places in Christ Jesus (Eph.
 2:6).
 You are anointed and sealed with the Holy Spirit (2 Cor.
 1:21-22).

 You are the temple of God and you are carrying about the fullness of God in your born-again spirit, just as the Lord Jesus Christ did while He lived physically in this world (Col. 1:19, 1 Cor.
 3:17).

 Therefore, like Moses, stop seeing, speaking, walking or operating as a mere human, flesh, natural or ordinary person on earth.

-When Paul heard that the Christians at Corinth were walking, behaving or operating as mere or ordinary men, he sharply rebuked them in his letter to them in 1 Corinthians 3:
+When Paul heard that the Christians at Corinth were walking, behaving or operating as mere or ordinary men, he sharply rebuked them in his letter to them.

 1 But I, brethren, could not address you as spiritual men, but as men of the flesh, as babes in Christ.